Disaster Relief Vaccine Return Program

 Such damaged or spoiled vaccines must be returned with a letter from the customer’s insurance carrier stating that the vaccines were not covered by any insurance plan.
 Merck vaccines received through the Vaccines for Children (VFC) Program are not eligible for reimbursement under the Merck Disaster Relief Vaccine Return Program.
 VFC Program vaccines should be returned to the customer’s state immunization project.

 For answers to questions about Merck vaccines that may have been exposed to unusual storage conditions, as a result of a Major Disaster, call the Merck National Service Center at 800.NSC.MERCK (800.672.6372).
-Storage and handling information for all Merck vaccines is available at:
+Storage and handling information for all Merck vaccines is available at: Storage and Handling

-Assess the Situation
+Assess the situation

 Identify any potentially compromised Merck vaccines.1

 Call the Federal Emergency Management Agency (FEMA) at 800.621.FEMA (800.621.3362) to ask if your state/county has been declared a Major Disaster.
-A listing of FEMA Major Disaster Declarations is also available at:
+A listing of FEMA Major Disaster Declarations is also available at: FEMA Declared Disasters

 Call your insurance company for documentation of its determination that your lost or spoiled vaccines are not covered by your insurance policy.

-Preserve Vaccines
+Preserve vaccines

 For answers to questions about the use of a Merck vaccine that may have been exposed to storage conditions other than those described in the Prescribing Information, please contact the Merck National Service Center at 800.NSC.MERCK (800.672.6372).
-You also have the option of utilizing the Vaccine Evaluation Form to submit your temperature stability inquiries by email.
-Please click the link below to access the Vaccine Evaluation Form.

 Separate and clearly mark any compromised Merck vaccine from your unaffected vaccine inventory.1